 That’s why the team at Collision 24 has compiled this review of the three collision stages.
 Learn about each stage and how we can help you back on the roads around Brockton, Randolph, and Stoughton.

 First Collision: Vehicle Collision

-An entire vehicle collision, from the initial contact with another object to full stop, occurs quickly.
-A vehicle traveling at 30 mph will experience the entire process in about one-tenth of a second.
+An entire vehicle collision—from the initial contact with another object to full stop—occurs quickly.
+For instance, a vehicle traveling at 30 MPH will experience the entire process in about one-tenth of a second.

 Second Collision: Human Collision